Help with paying for childcare

 Financial support is available if you and your family meet certain criteria

-The government is introducing new ways to help parents with childcare costs.
-Whether you have toddlers or teens, you could get support
+Whether you have toddlers or teens, you could get support with childcare costs.

 - Child Benefit

 You can receive Child Benefit if you’re responsible for a child under 16 (or under 20 if they stay in approved education or training).